Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 SceneDB allocates scene buffers on that shared context.
 Helio binds them.
 Dropping Helio drops nothing that belongs to the scene.

+> [!NOTE]
+> The Ownership Law means SceneDB owns the GPU buffers, not Helio.
+If Helio
+> crashes or is hot-reloaded, the scene data survives.
+The GPU device context
+> lives above both systems and is shared by reference.
+Dropping Helio never
+> drops a scene buffer.
+Test 13 verifies this: drop Helio mid-frame, rebuild
+> it, zero bytes re-uploaded.

 This is not an organizational preference.
 It is the enabling condition for three capabilities that the legacy architecture could not deliver.